-From foundation groundwork to getting the key in the front door, you can rely on Wild Atlantic Way Construction to build and guide you with one of the biggest purchase of your life.
+From foundation groundwork to getting the key in the front door, you can rely on Atlantic Way Construction to build and guide you with one of the biggest purchase of your life.

 Groundwork, foundations marked out and built with Internal and External Walls.

 Types of foundation and when to use them

 Foundation of building or base of the building.
 Types of building, nature of soil and environmental conditions are the major reason for different types of foundation which can be used for your building.